Full Statistics of Nonstationary Heat Transfer in the Kipnis-Marchioro-Presutti Model: Introduction

 \section{Introduction}

+One fundamental problem of statistical mechanics deals with full statistics of currents of matter or energy in classical many-body systems away from thermodynamic equilibrium.
+This challenging problem has continued to attract attention of workers in the past two decades.
+There has been a remarkable progress in determining the current statistics for nonequilibrium steady states in simple models of interacting particles \cite{Derrida2007, BlytheEvans, AppertRolland,Lecomte}.
+Nonstationary current fluctuations, however, proved to be much more difficult to capture \cite{DG2009a,DG2009b,KrMe,MS2013,MS2014,VMS2014,ZarfatyM}.

-The Kipnis-Marchioro-Presutti (KMP) model \cite{KMP} is an important member of a family of simple continuous-time Markov processes in space, which describe transport of matter or energy and are called diffusive lattice gases \cite{Spohn,KipnisLandim}.
+A convenient and widely used family of models for studying the full statistics of currents is stochastic lattice gases \cite{Spohn,Liggett,KL,Krapivskybook}.
+The Kipnis-Marchioro-Presutti (KMP) model \cite{KMP} is an important member of this family of models.
 The KMP model is considered a prototypical model of energy transfer by diffusion: not in the least because, for this model, the Fourier's law of heat diffusion at a coarse-grained level was proven rigorously \cite{KMP}.
 The model's definition is quite simple: There are immobile agents occupying the whole lattice and carrying continuous amounts of a scalar quantity which can be viewed as energy.
 At each (exponentially distributed) random move the total energy of a randomly chosen pair of nearest neighbors is redistributed among them randomly according to uniform distribution, and the process continues.
 Because of its simplicity the KMP model has become a paradigmatic model in the studies of fluctuations, including large deviations, of heat transfer in classical macroscopic nonequilibrium systems \cite{Bertini2005,BodineauDerrida,DG2009b,Lecomte,HurtadoGarrido,KrMe, Pradosetal,MS2013,Peletier,JonaLasinioreview,ZarfatyM,Spielberg,Guttierez,Frassek,Grabsch,BSM1}.

 To set up our ideas, let us consider the KMP model on a one-dimensional lattice.
 Suppose that only one agent has energy $W$ (or a few neighboring agents have total energy $W$) at $t=0$.
 Due to the interactions with the neighbors, the energy will spread in a random fashion throughout the system.
 Looking for universality, we will focus on times much longer than the inverse rate of the elemental energy exchange between the two neighbors (equal to $1/2$), and on distances much larger than the lattice constant (equal to $1$).
 As it was shown already in the original paper of KMP \cite{KMP}, the mean, or expected, coarse-grained temperature $\bar{u}(x,t)$ obeys the heat diffusion equation